List of U.S. states by Amish population

-There were 32 states of the United States with an Amish population in 2025 that consists of at least one Amish settlement of Old or New Order Amish, excluding more modern Amish groups like e.g. the Beachy Amish.
-New Order Amish are seen as part of the Old Order Amish despite the name by most scholars.
+There were 33 states of the United States with an Amish population in 2026 that consists of at least one Amish settlement of Old or New Order Amish, excluding more modern Amish groups (e.g. Beachy Amish).
+New Order Amish are seen as part of the Old Order Amish by most scholars despite the name.

-The Amish have settled in as many as 32 US-states though about 2/3 are located in Pennsylvania, Ohio and Indiana.
-The largest Amish settlement is Lancaster County, Pennsylvania and adjacent counties followed by Holmes and adjoining counties in northeast Ohio, about 78 miles south of Cleveland.
+Over 60% of the Amish live in Pennsylvania, Ohio and Indiana, though that percentage is slightly decreasing each year.
+The largest Amish settlement is in Lancaster County, Pennsylvania and adjacent counties followed by Holmes and adjoining counties in northeast Ohio, about 78 miles south of Cleveland.
 Third in size is the settlement in Elkhart, LaGrange and surrounding counties in northeastern Indiana which is geographically merging with the Nappanee settlement due to the growth of both settlements, which filled the gap between the two.
 According to Albrecht Powell, the Pennsylvania Amish has not always been the largest group of U.S. Amish as is commonly thought.

-The Amish population in the U.S. numbers more than 400,000 and is growing rapidly (around 3-4% per year), due to large family size (seven children on average) and a church-member retention rate of approximately 80%."
+The Amish population in the U.S. numbers more than 400,000 and is growing rapidly (around 3-4% per year), "due to large family size (seven children on average) and a church-member retention rate of approximately 80%."